sashaciocirlan/LSE---DS105L---Envision/docs/index.md

 David was responsible for overall direction and strategy of the project, including managing workflow, adjusting the scope, setting deadlines and ensuring the webpage told a coherent story that was in-line with our objectives and previous feedback.
 David also wrote portions of the web-page, including the executive summary, motivations, conclusion and next steps.

 ### Toni
 Toni utilised her growing expertise in coding to, in tandem with Sasha, collect, analyse and visualise data from the Billboard.Py package.
 Specifically, Toni drafted functions to retrieve, parse and clean the data.
 This ensured Sasha and Jacen could also manipulate and analyse the data.
-Moreover, Toni used Plotnin to visualise the data across scatterplots and parallel coordinate planes.
+Moreover, Toni used Plotnine to visualise the data across scatterplots and parallel coordinate planes.
 In particular, Toni was responsible for identifying the audio features of the top ten artists' songs, per year, and comparing these audio features to the wider industry benchmarks.

 ### Sasha
 Sasha played an integral role in bridging the web-pages overall strategy to its technical contents.
 On the technical side, Sasha utilises Pandas to filter, merge and pivot the raw data to prepare it for analysis.
 Sasha used this technical knowledge to inform the project's scope and set realistic technical goals within the context of our group's overall motivations.
 Sasha also was responsible for cleaning the repository.